jangler/oracles-randomizer/README.md

       -maxlen int
         	if >= 0, maximum number of slotted items in the route (default -1) -update
-        	update randomized ROM to this version
+        	update already randomized ROM to this version

 Note that some combinations of these flags can result in impossible conditions, like `-goal 'd1 essence' -forbid 'ember seeds'`.
 If you specify an early goal,